DoxaLogosGit/final_mod_pack/FinalModPack_readme.txt

 http://www.openxcom.com/mod/fusion-torch
 Adds an advanced UFO cutter.

-* Gauss weapons (and a new craft cannon), by Solarius Scorch (GFX by GrandSirThebus) http://www.openxcom.com/mod/gauss-mod
+* Gauss Weapons (and a new craft cannon), by Solarius Scorch (GFX by GrandSirThebus) http://www.openxcom.com/mod/gauss-mod
 Adds gauss weapons for soldiers, tanks and craft.